8qBITs/RustServerManager/README.md

-# RustServerManager
+# RustServerManager for Windows
-A tool designed to Install, Update, Auto start RUST servers.. on Windows that is.
+A tool designed to Install, Update, Auto start RUST servers!

 RustServerManager is a extremely light-weight, simplistic & efficient Wrapper for RUST servers hosted on Windows.